spacetelescope/jwst/docs/jwst/cube_build/main.rst

 Assumptions
 -----------
-It is assumed that the ``assign_wcs`` step has been applied to the data, attaching the distortion and pointing information to the image(s).
-It is also assumed that the ``photom`` step has been applied to convert the pixel values from units of count rate to surface brightness.
+It is assumed that the :ref:`assign_wcs <assign_wcs_step>` step has been applied to the data, attaching the distortion and pointing information to the image(s).
+It is also assumed that the  :ref:`photom <photom_step>` step has been applied to convert the pixel values from units of count rate to surface brightness.
 This step will only work with MIRI or NIRSpec IFU data.
-The cube_build algorithm is a flux conserving method and requires the input data to be in units of surface brightness.
+The cube_build algorithm is a flux conserving method, requires the input data to be in units of surface brightness (MJy/sr), and produces 3-D cubes also in units of surface brightness.
+1-D spectral extraction from these cubes may then produce spectra either in surface brightness units of MJy/sr or in flux units of Jy.

 The NIRSpec calibration plan for point source data is designed to produce units of flux density from the calwebb_spec2 pipeline.
 For NIRSpec IFU point source data the calwebb_spec2 pipeline divides the flux values by a pixel area map to produce pseudo surface brightness units (MJy/steradian).
 This allows the cube_build program to conserve flux when it combines and resamples